SAP-samples/btp-build-resilient-apps/11-SetupTMS/README.md

    ![TMS Service Key](images/tms18.png)

-8. Create TMS Credentials in SAP Continuous Integration adn Delivery Service
+8. Create TMS Credentials in SAP Continuous Integration and Delivery Service

   - Open CI/CD Service and go to "Credentials" Tab
   - Create new credential by clicking on "+"